wp-plugins/flyzoo/readme.txt

 = I need more time to test the chat, can you extend my trial period? =

 Sure!
-Just write us and we'll glad to extend your trial.
+Just write us and we'll glad to extend your chat trial.

 = Can I test the chat on my localhost? =